nhtlongcs/liveness-detection/README.md

 - **Public test 2**: [https://dl-challenge.zalo.ai/liveness-detection/public_test_2.zip](https://dl-challenge.zalo.ai/liveness-detection/public_test_2.zip)

-The downloaded data should be extracted to the `data` folder
+The downloaded data should be extracted to the `data` folder.
+To see the sample data structure, please refer to the [data_sample](data_sample) folder.

 ```text
 |-- this-repo